Seeing (novel): Reception

 Seeing received generally positive reviews.
 Writing for The Guardian, Ursula K. Le Guin gave Saramago's Seeing high praise, noting that, "He has written a novel that says more about the days we are living in than any book I have read.
 He writes with wit, with heartbreaking dignity, and with the simplicity of a great artist in full control of his art.
 Let us listen to a true elder of our people, a man of tears, a man of wisdom."
 The Boston Globe wrote, "'Saramago displays the stylistic eccentricities that have become his hallmarks: his punctuation-free prose (only the comma works overtime), his page-long sentences, his clauses within clauses within clauses.
 But rather than tangle the narrative, these techniques propel it – the next pair of parentheses you encounter will feel heavy, unnecessary."
 Ultimately, The Globe thought that "Saramago has always pointed us to in lieu of literature's standard endings: the rare beacons of goodness that cut through the murky darkness of mankind.
 The satisfaction of a Saramago novel, like that of life itself, is rarely a resolution to its central drama; it is the people and moments one enjoys along the way."
+In a starred review, Kirkus Reviews described the novel as "Very nearly equal to the magnificent Blindness: another invaluable gift from a matchless writer."